jdoss2020/poetry/Jim_Doss_Poetry-Part_3.md

 tight around their necks,
 careful not to look up,
 even for a moment, into our eyes
-that glimmered like wishing wells of silence.
+glimmering like wishing wells of silence.

 ***
 ***